 What is the English level of the courses?

-Usually the classes are at upper intermediate level (IELTS 6 or above), but the exact level depends on the entry requirements for each department.
+The classes are at upper intermediate level (IELTS 6 or above), but the exact level depends on the entry requirements for each department.
 Some departments provide classes at different levels.
 There might be separate groups for undergraduates, masters and PhD students.

 Can I get credits for these classes?